Split city could be called the most festive city of Croatia.

 Where to go in Split?

-Wine & cheese bar Paradox Split Croatia
+Wine & cheese bar Paradox in Split

 Right behind the theater in Split, in the very heart of town, an interesting bar has recently been opened.
 From a distance, Paradox looks like just another cafe.
 But when you get closer, you can see it’s nothing like the others in Split.